kolotaev/vakt/README.md

 * resources - a list of resources.
 Answers: what is asked?
 * subjects  - a list of subjects.
 Answers: who asks access to resources?
 * actions - a list of actions.
 Answers: what actions are asked to be performed on resources?
 * rules - a list of context rules that should be satisfied in the given inquiry.
-See [Rule](#rule)
+See [Rule](#rule).
-* effect - If policy matches all the above conditions, what effect it implies? can be any either `vakt.effects.ALLOW_ACCESS` or `vakt.effects.DENY_ACCESS`
+* effect - If policy matches all the above conditions, what effect does it imply?
+Can be either `vakt.effects.ALLOW_ACCESS` or `vakt.effects.DENY_ACCESS`

 All `resources`, `subjects`, `actions` can be described by a simple string or a regex.
 See [Checker](#checker) for more.